zammad/zammad-admin-documentation/manage/organizations/index.rst

    Notes are visible to all staff members, **including agents**.

    .. hint:: 😵 **Are you using the Note field
-      to keep track of your own “custom” organization attributes?**
+      to keep track of your own "custom" organization attributes?**

-      Wish you could add your own fields to the New/Edit Organization dialog?
+      Wish you could add your own fields Organizations?

       You can!
 To learn more, see :doc:`/system/objects`.